Andrea Hunley

 Andrea Hunley is an American politician who serves as a member of the Indiana Senate from the 46th District.
 Hunley is a former Indianapolis Public School principal.
 She has served as Assistant Minority Leader of the Indiana Senate since 2024.
+Hunley is currently running for mayor of Indianapolis, as of April 20, 2026.

 Early life and education

 Hunley was born in Fort Wayne, Indiana.
 She earned a Bachelors of secondary education and teaching from Indiana University Bloomington in 2006, a master's degree in education from Indiana University-Purdue University at Indianapolis in 2010, and a bachelor's degree in education from Indiana University Bloomington in 2011.

 Career

 Hunley worked as a K-8 public school principal with Indianapolis Public Schools, an assistant principal with Metropolitan School District of Washington Township and as a high school English teacher with the Metropolitan School District of Wayne Township.